Download the print version from Trove

 - When a staff member moves to a different position, or leaves your organisation or agency, is their access to personal information reviewed or revoked?

-- Are staff trained to report privacy issues to the area or persons who have responsibility for security and privacy issues?
+- Are staff trained to report privacy issues and suspected or actual data breaches to the area or persons who have responsibility for security and privacy?

 - Does training cover recognising and avoiding ‘phishing’ and ‘spear phishing’ attacks and ‘social engineering’?

 - Are staff advised on how to mitigate against unauthorised access if they discuss customers’ or clients’ personal information over the telephone?